AmmarYasserHassan/MERN/Introduction to JS.md

 ![JS Logo](https://logonoid.com/images/javascript-logo.png)

 ## What is Javascript?
-Javascript (JS) is an interpreted, dynamic, weakly-typed language.
+Javascript (JS) is an interpreted, dynamic, weakly-typed single-threaded asynchronous language.
 It’s always identified as a multi-paradigm language as it supports Object-Oriented, Functional and event-driven programming styles.

 ## Why JS?
 One area where JS dominates is the web.
 For any web page to look and behave the way it does, three elements come into play: